StackStorm/st2docs/docs/source/reference/ha.rst

 All ActionExecutions are handled for execution by st2actionrunner.
 It manages the full lifecycle of an execution from scheduling to one of the terminal states.

-n st2actionrunner can run in active-active with only connections to MongoDB and RabbitMq.
-Work gets naturally distributed across runners via RabbitMq.
+n st2actionrunner can run in active-active with only connections to MongoDB and RabbitMQ.
+Work gets naturally distributed across runners via RabbitMQ.
 Adding more st2actionrunner increases the ability of |st2| to execute actions.

 In a proper distributed setup it is recommended to setup Zookeeper or Redis to provide a distributed co-ordination layer.
 See :doc:`Policies </policies>`.
 Using a default file based co-ordination backend will not work as it would